jbpoline/SSC-2018/talk.md

 A few specificities of Imaging Genetics
 ========================================

-- Combinaison of imaging and of genetics issues (the "AND" problem)
+- Combinaison of imaging and of genetics potential pre-processing issues
 - Large number of subjects is necessary for GWAS and but too costly to scan
 - The multiple comparison issues
 - The flexibility of analyses / exploration